sourmash-bio/sourmash/doc/command-line.md

 With `-m/--save-manifest-matching`, `sig check` creates a standalone manifest.
 In these manifests, sourmash v4 will by default write paths to the matched elements that are relative to the current working directory.
-In some cases - when the matched elements are in subdirectories - this will create manifests that do not work properly with sourmash.
+In some cases - when the output manifest is in different directory - this will create manifests that do not work properly with sourmash.
 The `--relpath` argument will rewrite the paths to be relative to the manifest, while the `--abspath` argument will rewrite paths to be absolute.
 The `--relpath` behavior will be the default in